voiio/voiio.github.io/README.md

 #### 2. Don't talk, act!

 We are a team of doers.
-We don't talk about problems, we solve them.
-We don't talk about ideas, we implement them.
+We don't only talk about problems, we solve them.
+We don't only talk about ideas, we implement them.
 We don't talk about people, we talk to them.

 #### 3. There are no silver medals.

-We get up in the morning to run for gold, not for silver.
+We get up in the morning to compete for gold, not for silver.
 We will fail, but we don't start something with a failure mindset.

 #### 4. If you gotta work, it better be fun!

 Work is a major part of our lives.
-Therefore, we want to do work, that fulfills us and we enjoy.
+Therefore, we want to do work, that fulfills us and that we enjoy.
 If we don't, we are but a penguin on land – not in our element.

 #### 5. Unite people, don't divide.